Brachytherapy, also known as internal radiotherapy is a kind of radiotherapy treatment. During the brachytherapy,

 Risks and complications associated with brachytherapy depend on the treated area.

-Brachytherapy success rates depend on the area where the cancer is located and its spread – success rates for patients suffering from prostate cancer range from 71 to 95%, 5 years after the procedure.
+Brachytherapy success rates differ depending on the area, which is affected by cancer and its spread.
+For the patients who are suffering from prostate cancer, success rates differ between 71 to 95%, 5 years after the procedure.